 As a Canadian boarding school each student will be introduced to aspects of Canada's history and geography in Grades 9 through 11.
-The country’s unique multi-cultural character and strategic positioning is reflected through an examination of our heritage, the influence of the United States, and our future as a Pacific Rim nation.
+The country’s unique multi-cultural identity, economy and resources are reflected through an examination of Canada's heritage, First Nations people, the influence of the United States, and our future as a global trading partner.

 Social Studies Courses

-In this course students explore various aspects of Aboriginal culture, values, traditions, history, languages and land.
+In this course students explore various aspects of Indigenous culture, values, traditions, history, languages and land.
 Students will examine the social, cultural, economic and political impacts of colonialism and discuss the movement towards decolonization.
-Students have the opportunity to learn course content by means of storytelling, analyzing case studies, and interpreting literature by Aboriginal authors.
-Guest speakers and Aboriginal artists will join our class frequently to further explain the significance of cultural expression.
+Students have the opportunity to learn course content by means of storytelling, analyzing case studies, and interpreting literature by Indigenous authors.
+Guest speakers and Indigenous artists will join our class frequently to further explain the significance of cultural expression.
 Experiential learning opportunities will be offered throughout the year, including a field trip to explore the culture of the Coast Salish people and legacy of the Residential School system.
-Students enrolled in this course will be given priority to register for the YMCA Youth Exchange to Nunavut in March 2017.

 B.A., B,.Ed., M.A.
 (Calgary) Head of Social Studies, Global Studies, Volleyball, Golf.